Ways of getting into Bhutan

 Food and Drink:

 Traditional Bhutanese food is hot and spicy.
-For our visitors, however, Chinese, Indian, and Continental fares are served.
-The more adventurous can try the local delicacies like the tasty and fiery the national dish of Bhutan, Emma Datshi which is made with chilies and Local Bhutanese cheese.
+For our visitors, however, Chinese, Indian, and Continental foods are served.
+The more adventurous can try the local delicacies like the tasty and fiery the national dish of Bhutan, Ema Datshi which is made with chilies and Local Bhutanese cheese.
 Meals are normally served buffet style in the hotels.
 On trekking tours a trained cook will accompany your group to provide simple but nutritious dishes.
 All meals while you trek or visit in Bhutan are also included in the daily tour cost.
 Other services include trekking arrangements.
 Your only extra expenses will be, liquor, laundry, souvenirs and tips if you choose.

 Again, all ground transportation is already included in your daily tariff.
 We use only clean, comfortable and well maintained cars, vans and coaches to transport our guests.
 Our experienced drivers are trained and licensed by the DOT and the Road Safety and Transport Authority.
 You will be at ease riding in the mountains of Bhutan unlike the experiences you will have had in Nepal and India.
 Sanity on the road prevails, and drivers are courteous to each other.